thma/PolysemyCleanArchitecture/README.md

 was found for `day`).

 Then, back in `availableSeats` we call the domain logic function `Dom.availableSeats` to compute the number of available seats.
-The resulting `Int` value is lifted into the `Sem r` monad, thus matching the signature of the return type `Sem r Int`.
+The resulting `Natural` value is lifted into the `Sem r` monad, thus matching the signature of the return type `Sem r Natural`.

 In the next diagram I'm depicting the layers Use Cases and Domain.
 The arrow from Use Cases to Domain represents the dependency
 rule: use case code may only reference domain logic but nothing from outer layers.